qlik-oss/core-website/docs/docs/getting-started.md

 The first set of examples introduce basic operations and usage of the Qlik Associative Engine.
 Think of it as the "Hello World" of the engine and the next steps after that.
 This is divided into three separate parts

+!!!
+Note
+    You need to accept the EULA before these examples can be run, see the `README.md` file in [core-get-started](https://github.com/qlik-ea/core-get-started) for instructions how to do this.

 - [Hello Engine](./tutorials/hello-engine.md) - Running Qlik Associative Engine as a Docker container and using [enigma.js](https://github.com/qlik-oss/enigma.js/) to communicate with it.
 - [Hello Data](./tutorials/hello-data.md) - Loading user data into Qlik Associative Engine using